About Us

 Understanding the use of unhealthy snack foods and beverages

 Commercial foods like candies, cookies, crisps and soft drinks are often appealing to young children, but they lack essential nutrients and can displace healthy options by filling up small bellies with empty calories.
 To tackle the growing use of these unhealthy snack foods and beverages for young child feeding, the range of factors and perceptions influencing caregiver behavior needs to be understood and addressed.
-ARCH is at the forefront of this work, using our data to inform policies and programs to improve child diets.
+ARCH has been at the forefront of this work, using our data to inform policies and programs to improve child diets.

 About Helen Keller International

 Founded in 1915, Helen Keller International is dedicated to saving the sight and lives of the most vulnerable and disadvantaged.
 We combat the causes and consequences of blindness and malnutrition by establishing programs based on evidence and research in vision, health and nutrition.
 We currently have more than 100 programs in 20 African and Asian countries, as well as in the United States.
-For more information, visit www.hki.org.
+For more information, visit helenkellerintl.org.